 What is Azure AD Connect?

-Azure AD Connect is the Microsoft tool designed to meet and accomplish your hybrid identity goals.
-It provides the following features:
+Azure AD Connect is an on-premises Microsoft application that's designed to meet and accomplish your hybrid identity goals.
+If you're evaluating how to best meet your goals, you should also consider the cloud-managed solution Azure AD Connect cloud sync.

 - Password hash synchronization - A sign-in method that synchronizes a hash of a users on-premises AD password with Azure AD.